8 Data Analyst Skills Employers are Hiring for in 2024

 1: Data Cleaning and Preparation

-Commonly, a data analyst will need to retrieve data from one or more sources and prepare the data so it is ready for numerical and categorical analysis.
-Data cleaning also involves handling missing and inconsistent data that may affect your analysis.
+A data analyst will commonly need to retrieve data from one or more sources and prepare it for numerical and categorical analysis.
+Data cleaning also involves resolving missing and inconsistent data that may affect analysis.

 2: Data Analysis and Exploration

-It might sound funny to list “data analysis” in a list of required data analyst skills.
-But analysis itself is a specific skill that needs to be mastered.
+It might sound strange to mention “data analysis” in a list of required data analyst skills, but analysis as a specific skill is necessary.

-At its core, data analysis means taking a business question or need and turning it into a data question.
-Then, you'll need to transform and analyze data to extract an answer to that question.
+Fundamentally, data analysis involves taking a business question or a need and analyzing relevant data to develop an answer to that question.

 Another form of data analysis is exploration.
-Data exploration is looking to find interesting trends or relationships in the data that could bring value to a business.
+Data exploration involves looking for interesting trends or relationships in the data that could bring value to a business.

-Exploration might be guided by an original business question, but it also might be relatively unguided.
-By looking to find patterns and blips in the data, you may stumble across an opportunity for the business to decrease costs or increase growth!
+A business question might guide exploration, but it also might be relatively unguided.
+By looking to find patterns in the data, you may stumble across an opportunity for the business to decrease costs or increase growth.

 3: Statistical Knowledge

-A strong foundation in probability and statistics is an important data analyst skill.
-This knowledge will help guide your analysis and exploration and help you understand the data that you're working with.
+Probability and statistics are important data analyst skills.
+This knowledge will guide your analysis and exploration and help you decipher the data.

-Additionally, understanding stats will help you make sure your analysis is valid and will help you avoid common fallacies and logical errors.
+Additionally, understanding statistics will also help you ensure your analysis is valid, and it will help you avoid common fallacies and logical errors.

 4: Creating Data Visualizations

-This means creating clean, visually compelling charts that will help others understand the data.
-It also means avoiding things that are either difficult to interpret (like pie charts) or can be misleading (like manipulating axis values).
+This means creating clean, visually compelling charts that will help others understand your discoveries.
+It also means avoiding things that are either difficult to interpret (like pie charts) or that can be misleading (like manipulating axis values).

-Visualizations can also be an important part of data exploration.
-Sometimes there are things that you can see visually in the data that can hide when you just look at the numbers.
+Visualizations can also be an important part of your data exploration.
+Sometimes, there are things that you can see visually in the data that can hide when you look only at the numbers.

-It’s very rare to find data role that doesn’t require data visualization, making it a key data analyst skill.
+It’s very rare to find a data science role that doesn’t require data visualization, which makes it a key data analyst skill.

-As a data analyst, you’ll need to empower others within your organization to use data to make key decisions.
-By building dashboards and reports, you’ll be giving others access to important data by removing technical barriers.
+As a data analyst, you’ll need to empower others to use data to make key decisions.
+By building dashboards and reports, you’ll give others access to important data by removing technical barriers.

-This might take the form of a simple chart and table with date filters, all the way up to a large dashboard containing hundreds of data points that are interactive and update automatically.
+This might take the form of a simple chart and a table with date filters, or it might be a sophisticated dashboard containing hundreds of interactive data points.

-Job requirements can vary a lot from position to position, but almost every data analyst job is going to involve producing reports on your findings and/or building dashboards to showcase them.
+Job descriptions and requirements can vary from position to position, but almost every data analyst job is going to involve producing reports on your findings or building dashboards to showcase them.

-The ability to communicate in multiple formats is a key data analyst skill.
-Writing, speaking, explaining, listening— strong communication skills across all of these areas will help you succeed in any data analytics role.
+The ability to communicate in multiple formats is another key data analyst skill.
+Writing, speaking, explaining, and listening are all communication skills that will help you succeed in any data analytics role.

-Being clear, direct, and easily understood is a skill that will advance your career in data.
-It may be a “soft” skill, but don’t underestimate it — the best analytical skills in the world won’t be worth much unless you can explain what they mean and convince your colleagues to act on your findings.
+Communicating clearly and directly is a skill that will advance your career in data.
+It may be a “soft” skill, but don’t underestimate it.

 7: Domain Knowledge

-This is certainly something that you can learn on the job, but if you know a specific industry or area you’d like to work in, building as much understanding as you can up front will make you a more attractive job applicant and a more effective employee once you do get the job.
+This is certainly something that you can learn on the job.
+However, if you know a specific industry or area you’d like to work in, then building as much understanding as you can up front will make you a more attractive job applicant — and a more effective employee once you get the job.

 As a data analyst, you’re going to run up against problems, bugs, and roadblocks every day.
 Being able to problem-solve your way out of them is another key skill that will be valuable as a data analyst.